 Sometimes using the Microsoft Word menus is slower.
-Granted, many built-in commands have keyboard shortcuts, but many do not.
+Granted, many built-in commands have keyboard shortcuts, but most do not.
 This was the case for me when I wanted to use Word’s Reading Mode.
 Instead of finding the correct tab and button each time, I decided to customize Word to access this mode with a custom keyboard shortcut.
-It may not sound like much, but the shortcut saved clicks and reduced my editing time.
+It may not sound like much, but the keyboard shortcut saved clicks and reduced my editing time.

 I suspect there are keyboard commands that you frequently use that could be assigned to a keyboard shortcut.
 My motivation was speed.
 I’m sure if you glance down the long list of commands, you’ll see plenty of ideas.
-Once you know how to customize keyboard shortcuts to Word commands, you’ll start finding more ways to use this trick.
+Once you know how to customize keyboard shortcuts to Word commands, you’ll start finding more ways to use them.

-Determine Which Commands to Customize
+Which Commands to Customize

 In my case, my frustration came from trying to figure out how to exit Read Mode.
-Once I clicked to get into Read Mode, the ribbon disappeared, and I lost my bearings.
+Once I clicked to enter Read Mode, the ribbon disappeared, and I lost my bearings.
 Yes, I know the buttons are in the lower right.
 Anyway, I just assigned a keyboard shortcut that toggles this mode on and off.

 - From the View menu, click Macros.